ENERZAi/NadyaDocs/NadyaDocs/topics/Executable/ndc-Command-Line.md

     - `mandroid-clang=<path to clang>`

-  For android target, `opusc` requires clang which is built for android cross compilation and usually offered in [**Android NDK** packages](https://developer.android.com/ndk?hl=ko).
-Also, you can use `-fclang-path=<path to clang>` instead of this option, but `opusc` can't guarantee that there are not problem.
+  For android target, `ndc` requires clang which is built for android cross compilation and usually offered in [**Android NDK** packages](https://developer.android.com/ndk?hl=ko).
+Also, you can use `-fclang-path=<path to clang>` instead of this option, but `ndc` can't guarantee that there are not problem.